nattadasu/ryuuRyuusei/TERMS_OF_SERVICE.md

 ## Entire Agreement

-This Agreement constitutes the entire agreement between the User and the Provider with respect to the subject matter hereof, and supersedes all prior or contemporaneous agreements, understandings, and communications, whether written or oral, between the parties.
+This Agreement constitutes the entire agreement between the User and the Service with respect to the subject matter hereof, and supersedes all prior or contemporaneous agreements, understandings, and communications, whether written or oral, between the parties.

-By accessing or using the services provided by the Provider, you agree to be bound by the terms and conditions of this Agreement.
+By accessing or using the Features provided by the Service, you agree to be bound by the terms and conditions of this Agreement.
 If you do not agree to these terms and conditions, you may not access or use the services.